bobertlo/vmd/README.md

 ```
 ``````

-Indented or other types of code blocks may be accepted by the parser, but only the backtick fenced code blocks will be emitted.
+Indented or other types of code blocks *may* be accepted by the formatter, but only the backtick fenced code blocks will be emitted.

 ### Tables